fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 ## Building

-Fabulous can built with a single command, making use of FAKE 5.
+Fabulous can be built with a single command, making use of FAKE 5.
 It will take care of every steps: install FAKE, clean, restore, build and pack.

 | Platform | Command |